 Westminster Presbyterian Church Bull Creek is a Bible-believing church.
 Our understanding of what the Bible teaches is in line with the Westminster Confession of Faith, a document which was produced as a summary of the Bible in 1646.
 Although we are a young church, what we teach is consistent with a long history of reformed Bible confessions.

 The points below, following the order of the Westminster Confession of Faith, form a very brief summary of what we believe:

-We believe the Scriptures of the Old and New Testaments to be the word of God, inerrant in their original writings, the only infallible rule of faith and practice.
+- The Scriptures of the Old and New Testaments are the word of God, inerrant in their original writings, the only infallible rule of faith and practice.

-We believe the church is important as the place where Christians are built up and new disciples made through the preaching of the gospel of Jesus.
+- The church is important, as it is the place where Christians are built up and new disciples made through the preaching of the gospel of Jesus.
 All people in the church are to serve each other as part of one body with Jesus Christ as the head.